 2.0 Technical Reporting: General Deliverable Description The Performer must submit any manuscript, scientific meeting abstract, poster, presentation, and any other public-facing material or information disseminated outside the purview of other deliverables, containing data generated under this agreement, to BARDA for review prior to submission.
 2.12 Publications Reporting Procedures and Due Dates Performer must submit all manuscript or scientific meeting abstracts to PAR and AO prior to submission/presentation by 35 business days for manuscripts and 30 business days for abstracts, posters, or any other material Performer must address in writing all concerns raised by BARDA in writing Final submissions must be submitted to BARDA concurrently or no later than within one (1) calendar day of its submission Performer must list all publication material in the Monthly Technical Progress Report 2.13 USG Right to Publish Data Deliverable Description The Performer and Government are committed to transparent and timely publication of nonclinical data to ensure rapid distribution of information, particularly during a Public Health Emergency.
-Performer must provide AO and PAR with data as deemed appropriate by the government, to support publication. ooo nigiii to rusiion suu Reporting Procedures and Due Dates Within 10 business days of a request for data from the AO, the Contractor must provide AO and PAR with requested data, information and materials in the form(s) requested by the US Government, to support the US Government publication of the data funded in part or whole under this contract 2.14 Press Releases Deliverable Description Reporting Procedures and Due Dates Performer must provide electronically to ATI, PAR, and AO Not less than 10 business days prior to the issuance
+Performer must provide AO and PAR with data as deemed appropriate by the government, to support publication. ooo ragaa to rashon sata Reporting Procedures and Due Dates Within 10 business days of a request for data from the AO, the Performer must provide AO and PAR with requested data, information and materials in the form(s) requested by the US Government, to support the US Government publication of the data funded in part or whole under this contract 244 Deliverable Description Performer must provide electronically to ATI, PAR, and AO 2.14 Press Releases Reporting Procedures and Due Dates Not less than 10 business days prior to the issuance 2.15 Annual Licensure/Registration Documentation Licensure/registration or regional equivalents for, applicable USDA licenses/registration, and CDC Select Agent Registration as applicable to work proposed will be provided to AO and PAR.
+Performer must provide current documentation to support each relevant accreditation, licensure, or registration annually within 30 calendar days of contract anniversary date.